suraz-101/BlogApplication/README.md

 ![BlogPage](./readmeSS/BlogPage.png)

 # React + Vite

+Vite is used to run the react project during developement

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.